Metroid Prime 2: Echoes: Critics

-Metroid Prime 2: Echoes was critically acclaimed.
+In December 2019, review aggregator GameRankings ranked Metroid Prime 2: Echoes as the ninth best GameCube game and the 281st best game of all time.
 Comparing it to Metroid Prime, GameSpot's Brad Shoemaker said that Echoes was as good as its predecessor, and delivered everything he expected.
 IGN's Matt Casamassina called the gameplay "superb" and "nearly flawless", and Vicious Sid of GamePro praised Echoes as "an extraordinary return to form".
 Echoes was considered one of the best single-player experiences on the GameCube by Kristan Reed of Eurogamer, who also considered the story to be "intricately designed and elaborately constructed into a coherent environment".
 GameSpot and IGN praised the campaign as a lengthy and rewarding adventure and appreciated the minimum 20 hours required to complete the game.
 The game was considered suitable for players of any age by Computer and Video Games, which called Echoes essential for anyone who owned a GameCube.
 The theme's dynamics between dark and light was lauded by GamePro, along with the "simple, quirky, and ridiculously addictive" multiplayer mode.

 Echoes' graphics and design received significant praise; GameSpot considered it some of the best on the GameCube, and IGN called it "gorgeous" and "one of the prettiest GameCube titles".
 The Guardian's Nick Gillett found the game entertaining and stated that its maps, terrain, and bestiary made for an amazing epic space adventure.
 Bryn Williams from GameSpy complimented the game's controls and level design, commenting that the game was challenging but fair.